- Home

 1. Read ‘Quit Lit’

-Quit Lit is a genre of books about getting sober, and what it’s like to give up drinking.
-It includes a growing number of memoirs and science-based guides on alcohol, and how it affects us.
+Quit Lit is a genre of books about getting sober and what it’s like to give up drinking.
+It includes a growing number of memoirs and science-based guides on alcohol and its effect on us.

 These books are an eye-opening dive into people’s stories, the psychology of alcohol, and its impact on health.
 My favourite is Catherine Gray’s down-to-earth memoir, The Unexpected Joy of Being Sober.
 Her story includes 30 coping mechanisms to help you stop drinking and a long list of inspirational sober celebrities.
 The Sober Diaries is another funny and positive tale – this time, from a mum who gave up drinking and discovered how to live life to the full.

-One of the most popular books in the Quit Lit genre is This Naked Mind, which focuses on the cultural and social factors that encourage widespread alcohol dependence.
-It unpacks the myths we’ve grown up with around alcohol, such as that alcohol reduces stress (it’s a depressant that increases anxiety), it’s easy to moderate (alcohol is incredibly addictive and many of us struggle to ‘just have one’), and that you can’t socialise without it (you can, while having fun too!).
+One of the most popular books in the Quit Lit genre is The Naked Mind, which focuses on the cultural and social factors that encourage widespread alcohol dependence.
+It unpacks the myths we’ve grown up with around alcohol, such as alcohol reduces stress (it’s a depressant that increases anxiety), is easy to moderate (alcohol is incredibly addictive and many of us struggle to ‘just have one’), and you can’t socialise without it (you can, while having fun, too!).
 I’ve also learnt about why ‘Big Alcohol’ and the government are in each other’s pockets, essentially encouraging us to continue drinking.

-Drink by David Nutt is another great read that dives into the science behind alcohol.
-Nutt was the government’s drug advisor until he was sacked after saying that alcohol is more harmful than heroin or crack based on the impact it has on individuals and society.
-Gradually, these books prompted a shift in my mindset, which is what you ultimately need to ditch the drink.
+Drink? by David Nutt is another great read that explores the science behind alcohol.
+Nutt was the government’s drug advisor until he was sacked after saying that alcohol is more harmful than heroin or crack cocaine, based on the impact it has on individuals and society.
+Gradually, these books prompted a shift in my mindset, which is what I ultimately needed to ditch the drink.

-And finally, The Handbook newsletter has a rundown of some of the most popular Quit Lit to help you kick the booze and read about what life’s like alcohol-free.
+And finally, The Handbook newsletter has a rundown of some of the most popular Quit Lit to help you kick the booze and read about what alcohol-free life is like.

 2. Join communities for support